-- the USRBIN command allows to superimpose to the geometry a 3-D grid, either cartesian or R-Z-Φ - On this grid, one can score energy deposition, particle fluence (total or by particle type), as well as the density of interactions - There is an equivalent EVENTBIN command, that outputs the same quantities event-by-event - using USERWEIG the results can be weighted by the comscw.f or fluscw.f functions
+- The USRBIN command allows to define a 3-D grid, either cartesian, cylindrical (R-Z-Φ) or by region. - On this grid, one can score energy deposition, particle fluence (total or by particle type), as well as the density of interactions; - There is an equivalent EVENTBIN command, that outputs the same quantities event-by-event; - Using USERWEIG the results can be weighted by the comscw.f or fluscw.f external routines (Advanced).